rod-driscoll/essentials-custom-rooms/essentials-basic-room-epi/README.md

 #### Info message subpage
  Similar to the help message page. we have added text from the config file and put a toggling button on the page.
  The toggling button is being registered when the page appears and de-registered when it disappears.

+## Tutorial stage 3 - Implementing a PIN page

+Starting with "basic-tp" make a new project and call it "basc-tp-with-pin".
+We aren't going to change the factory definition though, this will be our tp plugin project moving forward and the old project is left as-is for reference.

+There will be minimal changes to the main project.

+### touch panel file

+* tp file: "essentials-basic-tp-with-pin.vtp"
+* smart graphics file: "essentials-basic-tp-with-pin.sgd"

+* Copy the PIN page from the Essentials demo onto your touch panel.
+  * The PIN page must have a z-order above all sub pages we want to block, we aren't closing anything when the pin is visible, just covering everything else to make it inaccessable on the touch panel.
+* Compile the touch panel and copy the smart graphics file onto the processor ("\\user\\programX\\sgd\\essentials-basic-tp-with-pin.sgd")

+### config file

+* config file: "configurationFile-essentials-basic-room-with-pin.json"

+* add a password and sgd file to the config file touchpanel device "properties" section (e.g. "password": "1988", "sgdFile": "essentials-basic-tp-with-pin.sgd" )
+  * the password will be touch panel specific, so you can have a different password per touch panel.
+* add a password to the config file room "properties" section (e.g. "password": "1234" )
+  * the password is specific to the room.
+* You can either choose to make passwords at a room level or at a touchpanel level or both at once.
+You can use one password as a back door if you like, for example tell the clients the room password and keep the touchpanel password as an admin password.

+### room plugin

+* room project: "essentials-basic-room-epi.csproj"
+* room plugin: "essentials-basic-room-epi.dll"

+* Define and add an interface for a password in the config.cs
+  * public interface IHasPassword

+# tp plugin

+* tp project: "essentials-basic-tp-epi-with-pin.csproj"
+* tp plugin: "essentials-basic-tp-epi.dll"
+* PIN driver class: "PinDriver.cs"

+This is just an updated version of "basic-tp" so the namespace and assemnbly name will stay "basic-tp" but in a different project so we can still refer to our previous "basic-tp" project before we added the PIN.

+* unload the basic-tp project.
+* copy basic-tp and rename the project to "basic-tp-with-pin" but do not change the assembly name or factory reference.

+* in BasicPanelMainInterfaceDriver constructor add:
+  * ChildDrivers.Add(new PinDriver(this, config));
+* in BasicPanelMainInterfaceDriver remove any reference to "IsAuthorized", we're going to do that in the new driver class.
+* create a new class "PinDriver", it will be similar to the other drivers we have created.
+* copy and modify code related to the pin page from EssentialsMainInterfaceDriver.cs

+Now we have a working PIN page.